-Currently, Humira® (and its biosimilars), Simponi®, Entyvio®, Stelara®, Skyrizi®, and OmvohTM are available for self-administration under the skin (subcutaneous) and Remicade® (and its biosimilars), Entyvio®, and Stelara®IV are available as intravenous (IV) infusion by a healthcare professional.
+Currently, Humira[®] (and its biosimilars), Simponi[®], Entyvio[®], Stelara[®] (and its biosimilar), Skyrizi[®], and OmvohTM are available for self-administration under the skin (subcutaneous) and Remicade[®] (and its biosimilars, except RemsimaTMSC), Entyvio[®], Stelara[®]IV, and WezlanaTMIV are available as intravenous (IV) infusion by a healthcare professional.
 The dosage of both types can be in various intervals, depending on the medication and the individual's response.
+In some cases, you might need to start on a biologic medication by receiving it as an IV infusion and then move on to subcutaneous injection for maintenance.